 - Liger – It is a hybrid cross between a male lion (Panthera leo) and a tigress (Panthera tigris).

-Stay tuned with BYJU’S to learn more about the speciation, evolution and other related topics @ BYJU’S Biology
+Stay tuned with BYJU’S to learn more about the speciation and factors affecting speciation @ BYJU’S Biology